bedlate/vue-data-loading/README.md

         <!--your data here-->
     </vue-data-loading>

-And sometimes, you may want to change the default `slot`:
+Sometimes, you may want to change the default style or text(html), that is easy, just edit the `slot`:

-Here is a example for `infinite-scroll` slot:
+Here is a example for `infinite-scroll-loading` slot:

 *default*: